-We must not in any way underestimate the huge and diverse challenges and it is truly credit to those involved that the joint supply functions as well as it does.
+We must not in any way underestimate the huge and diverse challenges and it is true credit to those involved that the joint supply functions as well as it does.

 More is needed though.

-FLIS is a large programme with many challenges, if the latest NAO report is anything to by, there is steep hill to climb.
-There have been many systems and programmes that have gone before yet have used remarkably similar language in its objectives.
-There is a difference between saying and doing so lets hope FLIS can achieve its objectives.
+FLIS is a large programme with many challenges, if the latest NAO report is anything to go by, there is a steep hill to climb.
+There have been many systems and programmes that have gone before yet have used remarkably similar language in their objectives.
+There is a difference between saying and doing so let’s hope FLIS can achieve its objectives.